mingrui-hu/-/XAI/PDP.md

 https://github.com/interpretml/interpret

+-   from ch3.2

+    -   >   Partial dependence plots are curves that show a feature and the averaged outcome.

 -   Global Model-Agnostic Model

     >   A partial dependence plot can show whether **the relationship between the target and a feature** is linear, monotonic or more complex.